Hot Chocolate Mix Recipe

 Homemade Hot Cocoa Mix

-The beauty of making your own Hot Chocolate Mix is that you can customize it anyway you like!
-I have made Mexican Hot Chocolate, Orange hot chocolate, Peppermint hot chocolate, they are all delicious!
-Today, I’ll just take you through making traditional hot chocolate and you can experiment from there!
+The beauty of making your own Hot Chocolate Mix is that you can customize it any way you like.
+I have made Mexican hot chocolate, orange hot chocolate, and peppermint hot chocolate, and they are all delicious.
+Today, I’ll just take you through making traditional hot chocolate, and you can experiment from there!

 Hot chocolate mix in pint jar with red and white ribbon and instruction cardPin